In 2016 I did a PDC (Permaculture Design Certificate) and in 2019 was awarded my Permaculture Diploma.

 Key challenges and how they were overcome: Stagnation at the start of the process of trying to design my whole diploma all at once - overcome by a quick win of designing the notebook; the questions I used first of all being too in depth - overcome by being flexible (permaculture principle: observe and interact) and simplifying the questions in subsequent additions.

-Design 4 Straw Bale Planters (Greening the Estate) Part of the code 5 Hull residency
+Design 4 Straw Bale Planters (Greening the Estate) Code 5 Art Residency, Thornton Estate, Hull.
+2017

 This design consisted of straw bale planters positioned outside the same parade of shops as the column.
 In them grew vegetables and fruit that were free to be picked by local people.